shreee8/shreee8/README.md

 # 👋 About Me

-Hi, I'm **Shree** — an AI & Machine Learning enthusiast passionate about building smart, practical, and user-focused applications.
+Hi, I'm **Shree** — an AI & ML student, enthusiast passionate about building smart, practical, and user-focused applications.
 Currently exploring projects that combine AI, software engineering, and problem-solving for real-world impact.
-Aspiring AI ans Software Developer
+Aspiring AI and Software Developer.

 # 💻 Tech Stack: